 The bluefin tuna goes by different names in Japanese depending on its age.
-It starts out as “Meji (メジ),” grows into “Chubou (中坊)” and finally is called Tuna (once it’s 50 kg or more).
+It starts out as “Meji (メジ or メジマグロ),” grows into “Chubou (中坊)” and finally is called Maguro (once it’s 50 kg or more).

 Meji is less than 1 year old and weighs around 20 kg.

 Chubou is an old word for relatively low-class Buddhist priests who were treated as errand boys.
 I guess it was meant to imply that these boys were even weaker than tuna.
 At this stage, the fish are between 2-5 years old and weigh about 40kg.

 Anything larger than that is called Maguro.
 The biggest is 3m long and 600kg or more.
-Especially large tuna are called Shibi.
+Especially large tuna is called Shibi.
 “Shibi” comes from the Japanese characters for “4-days”, which is how long the fish takes to mature.

-Most meji and chubou are caught from May until the beginning of autumn when the tuna are thin and tasty.
+Most Meji and Chubou are caught from May until the beginning of autumn when Maguro is thin and tasty.

-Meji has its own unique scent and taste that sets it apart from full-grown tuna.
+Meji has a unique scent and taste that sets it apart from full-grown tuna.
 The color is similar to the skipjack rather than bluefin.
-On the other hand, chubou has a lighter color and it isn’t as rich, but the flavor is young, refreshing tuna.
-That is why meji is considered to be a completely separate sushi topping and chubou is presented to be a type of tuna.
+On the other hand, Chubou has a lighter color and it isn’t as rich, but the flavor is young, refreshing tuna.
+That is why Meji is considered to be a completely separate sushi topping and Chubou is presented to be a type of tuna.

 We hope this information will be helpful.